Authority/Reference(s) | |

 For a procurement to be processed timely, DFPS ensures the following essential elements are included and are accurate before submitting a requisition in CAPPS FIN:

-Additional documentation is required for some procurements, including Sole Source, Proprietary and Emergency purchases.
-These types of procurements require consultation with Contracts legal and Executive level approvals before submitting a requisition in CAPPS FIN.
+Additional documentation is required for Sole Source, Proprietary, and Emergency purchases.
+These procurements require consultation with DFPS Contracts Legal and executive level approvals before submitting a requisition in CAPPS FIN.

 Procurement Planning Considerations

-- Contract Advisory Team (CAT) includes members from the Comptroller of Public Accounts, Department of Information Resources, HHSC, Office of the Governor, Texas Facilities Commission, and Department of Public Safety, and Texas Department of Transportation (TxDOT).
-The CAT reviews and makes recommendations about the procurement documents for contracts with an estimated value of $5 million or more.
+- Contract Advisory Team (CAT): Includes members from the Comptroller of Public Accounts, Department of Information Resources, HHSC, Office of the Governor, Texas Facilities Commission, Department of Public Safety, and Texas Department of Transportation.
+CAT reviews and makes recommendations about the procurement documents for contracts with an estimated value of $5 million or more.

-- Quality Assurance Team (QAT) includes members from the Legislative Budget Board (LBB), Department of Information Resources, Comptroller of Public Accounts, and State Auditor's Office.
+- Quality Assurance Team (QAT): Includes members from the Legislative Budget Board, Department of Information Resources, Comptroller of Public Accounts, and State Auditor's Office.
 QAT is required for all Major Information Resources Projects.